zukunft/zukunft.com/docs/code_functions_all.md

     \-- last_term - section for function last_term not yet defined that it should be set and get in /user/user.php
     \-- password - section for function password not yet defined that it should be set and get in /user/user.php
     \-- profile_name - section for function profile_name not yet defined that it should be info in /user/user.php
+    \-- navbar_role - section for function navbar_role not yet defined that it should be info in /user/user.php
     \-- api_array - section for function api_array not yet defined that it should be interface in /user/user.php
     \-- name_link - section for function name_link not yet defined that it should be display in /user/user.php
     \-- form_login - section for function form_login not yet defined that it should be display in /user/user.php